Ep.77: Balance Your Hormones with Magdalena Wszelaki

 Magdalena: All of them, absolutely.
 Yeah.

 Robyn: I saw an infographic you have.
 It’s incredible.
 Talk to us about seeds.
-You know, like sunflower seeds, you’ve talked a little about flax seeds, different seeds we might eat, and what they have to do with rebalancing our hormones.
+You know, like sunflower seeds; you’ve talked a little about flax seeds; [tell us about] different seeds we might eat, and what they have to do with rebalancing our hormones.

-Magdalena: Yeah, so it’s called the seed rotation method, and it’s a really simple way of rebalancing your estrogen and progesterone levels.
-And this really applies to women who are still menstruating, or going through the crazy time called peri-menopause, or if you’re going through menopause currently, everyone’s going to benefit from this method.
+Magdalena: It’s called the seed rotation method, and it’s a really simple way of rebalancing your estrogen and progesterone levels.
+And this really applies to women who are still menstruating, or going through the crazy time called peri-menopause, or if you’re going through menopause currently – everyone’s going to benefit from this method.

-And if this is complicated, or you are driving right now, just get the guide when you stop, that Robyn is … that we are giving away.
-And that gives you the chart and shows you the recipes as well.
-What to do with the seeds.
-But basically that’s the principle of it.
-And I will say, Robyn, when I first was told about this method, and when I was told that this is a really good one for women who are having no periods or very irregular periods, and I thought, “How is seeds … how are these seeds going to help someone who’s got a really serious problem.”
-And it really started helping, like when I was in practice, and I started using it about seven years ago, and one woman after another started coming back and saying, “Oh my God, I can’t believe it.”
-Some women as quickly as within a month would feel the benefits, and others within two, sometimes three months will be needed to really feel it.
+I will say, Robyn, when I first was told about this method, when I was told that this is a really good one for women who are having no periods or very irregular periods, I thought, “How are these seeds going to help someone who’s got a really serious problem?”
+But it really started helping when I was in practice.
+I started using it about seven years ago, and one woman after another started coming back and saying, “Oh my God, I can’t believe it.”
+Some women as quickly as within a month would feel the benefits, and others within two; sometimes three months will be needed to really feel it.

-And hot flashes, I know it’s something that a lot of women suffer from, night sweats.
-It’s just like nothing worse, waking up in a bed of sweat.
-And having to change the bed sheets, or the hot flash you just never know when it’s going to hit you, right?
+Hot flashes, I know it’s something that a lot of women suffer from, night sweats.
+It’s just like there’s nothing worse, waking up in a bed of sweat and having to change the bed sheets.
+Or the hot flash; you just never know when it’s going to hit you, right?
 Or having cellulite, like doing a downward dog and then looking at your thighs, and it’s got just this cellulite.
 You go like, “I did not have this last year.
 What’s going on here?”
 And so the seed rotation is a really powerful tool to reverse and manage all these conditions.

 So the point is that even a healthy food can be having a different reaction for you.
 So just really tune into your body, and see.
 But from what I have experienced, 95% of women really benefit from seed rotation.

 Robyn: Okay, so that is a really great life lesson, and really helpful for anyone who’s having some kind of food reactivity issues that we do heal.
-And when we heal our gut, which Magdalena has gone to the work of doing, we can turn those things around and not be reactive to foods that we were a year ago, or a month ago.
+When we heal our gut, which Magdalena has gone into the work of doing, we can turn those things around and not be reactive to foods that we were a year ago, or a month ago.

-You can also go get a free first chapter and get started.
-You can make some of her … she’s giving you six of her recipes to get started with, and video demos of them, so again, you can get either one of those resources, or point to … we will point to the book on pre-order, and she probably has some bonuses that come with it.
+You can also go get a free first chapter, and get started.
+She’s giving you six of her recipes to get started with, and video demos of them.
+So again, you can get either one of those resources, or we will point to the book on pre-order, and she probably has some bonuses that come with it.
 We’ll round all that up, so take a look.